unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 * Move the Ok button *RCD330* default mode to a long press of the Menu button.
 * In *RCD330* mode: after sending an Up/Down message, immediately send the opposite message (to try and *hide*/work around MFD changes).
 * See if there are any other useful RCD330 messages that could also be activated from the steering wheel buttons (using MQB msgs?).
-* Swap the CAN drivers with TJA1042, to try and reduce power consumption.
+* Investigate if controlling pin 8 (S) on the CAN Driver can reduce power consumption (or perahps replace with TJA1042).